Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Harm Reduction Program

 The Harm Reduction Program works to reduce substance-related harm while enhancing individual, family, and community wellness.
-This is accomplished through the provision of linguistically appropriate and culturally competent services to individuals who inject substances.
+We strive to accomplish this work by providing individuals who use substances services in a culturally respectful and responsive manner.

 About Us